-Hike the famous Torres del Paine W trek in Chile at your own pace with our self-guided tour.
+Hike the famous Torres del Paine W trek in Chile on a guided or self-guided tour.

 Don’t miss any part of Torres del Paine National Park’s W hike — you’ll visit the Towers of Paine, the French Valley, Lake Nordenskjöld, and Grey Glacier.